 - How long has it been since you couldn’t sleep because you were too excited by an idea?

 Does your passion show?
 To get an honest assessment just ask your co-workers.
 Ask your spouse about your level of desire.

-My Family Solution
+My Families Solution

-Even though only one our boys had a real interest in the business, all three of them were working and doing other things.
+Even though only one of our boys had a real interest in the business, all three of them were working and doing other things.
 I started to talk with our boys about allowing professional managers to run the business.

 I took time to consider and discuss the succession plan with my wife, our three boys, and our COO – and all agreed to the plan.
-The plan (prior to me selling my company in 2011) was that on a set date I would roll into a Chairman’s role, and our COO (whose why matched mine) would become the President of our successful business.
+The plan (before me selling my company in 2011) was that on a set date I would roll into a Chairman’s role, and our COO (whose why matched mine) would become the President of our successful business.

 Choosing to sell the company rendered my succession plan unnecessary, but I’ve never regretted the time and effort invested in the planning process.